NIH Guidelines

 Considering Sex as a Biological Variable

 NIH is committed not only to supporting rigorous science that advances fundamental biomedical knowledge but also to using that knowledge to improve health outcomes.
-During Fiscal Year 2014, about half of all NIH-supported clinical research participants were female.
+Since FY 2018, women have consistently comprised more than half of all NIH-supported clinical research participants.

 Scientists have become increasingly aware that sex is an important biological variable in determining how health and disease processes differ among people.
 This awareness has led to growing concern that not considering sex as a biological variable in research could actually undermine the rigor, transparency, and generalizability of research findings.
 As a response to this concern, in June 2015, NIH published Notice Number NOT-OD-15-102, titled Consideration of Sex as a Biological Variable in NIH-funded Research.
 NIH then followed up with formal guidance on the new policy.